dotlang/language/doc/RFE.md

 ```
 I think we can do it via function pointers.

-? - Is the closure scope for in-struct functions ok?
+N - Is the closure scope for in-struct functions ok?
 Doesn't it cause confusion?
 Go already has this:
 ```